 Sometimes the formulas can leave a powdery look behind.
 If you have dark hair, try Redken Powder Refresh Aerosol Dry Shampoo ($25)—it's made for all hair colors and will dry without leaving your hair white.
 If you want to try a dry shampoo in a powder form, try Klorane Dry Shampoo Powder with Oat Milk ($20).
 The pump makes it easy to squeeze the powder directly onto your roots.

 Massage, Then Brush

-After letting the dry shampoo sit for a few minutes, brush thoroughly and style as usual.
+After letting the dry shampoo sit for a few minutes, brush your strands thoroughly and style as usual.
 Your hair might not feel silky and clean like it does after a shower, but the grit added by the dry shampoo can be a great help if you want your style to have some extra volume or if you have trouble getting your hair to hold a curl.